NiordOrg/niord-keycloak/README.md

 - niord-keycloak: The actual Keycloak instance
 - niord-mysql-keycloak: A database instance that Keycloak needs in order to run.

-It will also create a ~/.niord-keycloak on your computer.
-This is where MySql stores its data files.
+This also creates a ~/.niord-keycloak directory on your computer where Keycloak maintains a MySql database.

-You can now go to localhost:8090 and try and login to the master realm with username/password user/admin
+You can now go to localhost:8090 and try and login to the master realm with (username/password) user/admin

-Docker compose also create a niord keycloak realm which is the realm that the niord application uses.
+Docker compose creates a niord keycloak realm which is the realm that the niord application uses.
-A single user with password sysadmin/sysadmin is created.
-Which you can use to login when starting the Niord application.
+A single user/password sysadmin/sysadmin is created.
+Use this when you login via the Niord application.

 ## Keycloak via Kubernetes+Helm